MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-azure-registration.md

 Assign the built-in "Cloud Application Administration" Azure AD role to the user.
 This will allow the user to register clusters without the need for additional AD admin consent.

-### Option 3: Create a custom role and consent policy
+### Option 3: Create a custom AD role and consent policy

 The most restrictive option is to create a custom AD role with a custom consent policy that delegates tenant-wide admin consent for required permissions to the Azure Stack HCI Service.
 When assigned this custom role, users are able to both register and grant consent without the need for additional AD admin consent.